-BG: Personal Bodyguard (BG～身辺警護人～ or BG: Shinpen Keigonin) is a 2018 Japanese television drama that is currently being aired by TV Asahi.
+BG: Personal Bodyguard (BG～身辺警護人～ or BG: Shinpen Keigonin) is a 2018 Japanese television drama that previously aired on TV Asahi.
 Directed by Jota Tsunehiro and Go Shichitaka with the story written by Yumiko Inoue, it stars Takuya Kimura, Yosuke Eguchi, Takumi Saito, Nanao, Shotaro Mamiya, Takaya Kamikawa and Yuriko Ishida.
 The show ran for two seasons and it's available in and out of Japan by Netflix.

 The first season starts in 2012 where Akira Shimazaki, a veteran close protection officer with a private security company is assigned to protect rising soccer star Junya Kono when a mysterious incident in the airport that started with a fallen bolt left Shimazaki disgraced by his colleagues and the public in the private security industry, forcing him to take a low level position at Hinode Security Service as a traffic officer as of January 2018.
 But after HSS president Shigenobu Imazeki announces the establishment of a close protection division within the company and wants Shimazaki to be in it, it seems that it would be his one-way ticket to redeem himself as the division secures contracts to protect VIPs from various threats that the Security Police Division of the Tokyo Metropolitan Police Department can't do due to (mostly) department policies on who is able to get protection.note